-Morehouse College is closely monitoring the novel coronavirus COVID-19 outbreak that originated in China and has since spread globally.
-Because this situation is extremely fluid we are recommending that all faculty, staff, students and parents monitor the Center for Disease and Prevention’s (CDC) website for the latest information and advisories located here: https://www.cdc.gov/coronavirus/2019-ncov/travelers/index.html.
+Morehouse College is closely monitoring the COVID-19 outbreak.
+Because this situation is fluid we are recommending that all faculty, staff, students and parents monitor the Center for Disease and Prevention’s website for the latest information and advisories located here: https://www.cdc.gov/coronavirus/2019-ncov/travelers/index.html.

 We are taking this very seriously as Atlanta is a large, densely populated city, and home to the busiest airport in the country with thousands of travelers passing through our city each day.